codecrypto-academy/emujicad/docs/DOCUMENTATION.md

 Before starting any service, the script:
 1. Verifies system tools (installs if missing)
-2. Verifies Node.js, npm, Foundry (shows instructions if missing)
+2. Verifies Node.js, npm (shows installation instructions if missing)
+3. **Verifies Foundry (forge/anvil)** - **Installs automatically if missing** using foundryup
-3. Verifies project dependencies (installs if missing)
+4. Verifies project dependencies (installs if missing)
-4. Checks environment variables (prompts to create if missing)
+5. Checks environment variables (prompts to create if missing)

+**Foundry Auto-Installation**: If Foundry is not installed, the script will:
+- Download the foundryup installer from `https://foundry.paradigm.xyz`
+- Run the installer automatically
+- Update PATH to include `~/.foundry/bin`
+- Verify installation of `forge` and `anvil`

 If any critical requirement is missing and cannot be installed, the script aborts with clear instructions.